 Dionysis Grammenos is the Founder & Artistic Director of the Greek Youth Symphony Orchestra.

-The concert was held as part of the Orchestra’s summer tour in Delphi, Corfu and Berlin, with an anniversary programme dedicated to the 200 years since the Greek revolution and it took place under the auspices of HE the President of the Republic Katerina Sakellaropoulou.
+Among the most notable performances of the orchestra was its debut at the Konzerthaus Berlin, as part of the international Young Euro Classic festival, performing selected Greek Dances by Skalkotas and Beethoven’s “Eroica” Symphony.
+The concert was held as part of the Orchestra’s summer tour in Delphi, Corfu and Berlin, with an anniversary programme dedicated to the 200 years since the Greek revolution and it took place under the auspices of, HE the President of the Republic, Katerina Sakellaropoulou.

-The artistic period 2021/22 began with an invitation from the Hellenic Parliament to perform at the Parliament Mansion as part of the European Conference of Presidents of Parliament of CoE member states.
-The performance, with works by Dvořák, Borodin, Skalkottas, Brahms and Saint-Saëns, was broadcasted live via tv-channels and web to all the European Parliaments.
+It is also the first orchestra to be invited by the Hellenic Parliament to perform at the Parliament Mansion, as part of the European Conference of Presidents of Parliament of CoE member states.
+The concert was broadcasted live via tv-channels and web to all the European Parliaments.

-Finally, through the collaboration of the GYSO with the Athens & Epidaurus Festival, musicians from the GYSO participated in concerts in Athens and Ravenna, where they performed the Beethoven Symphony No.9 under the direction of conductor Ricardo Muti.
+Significant moments were also the performances in the halls of the Greek National Opera at the Stavros Niarchos Foundation Cultural Center and the collaboration with the Athens & Epidaurus Festival, where musicians of the orchestra participated in concerts in Athens and Ravenna, performing Beethoven’s 9th Symphony under the baton of conductor Riccardo Muti.